cli/cli/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug report"
-about: Report a problem encountered while using GitHub CLI
+about: Report a bug or unexpected behavior while using GitHub CLI

 ---

 ### Describe the bug

 A clear and concise description of what the bug is.

-### Version & OS

-Type `gh --version` to see the CLI version.
-Also include what operating system you are using.
+Include version by typing `gh --version`.

 ### Steps to reproduce the behavior